enso-org/enso/doc/haskell-style-guide.md

 a robust set of guidelines for creating a consistent visual to the code.

 ### Whitespace
-The rules for whitespace in the Luna codebases are relatively simple:
+The rules for whitespace in the Enso codebases are relatively simple:

 - 4 spaces are used for indentation, with no tabs.
 - There should not be any trailing whitespace.